Dr-Goober/Dr-Goober/README.md

 # Hi, I'm Isaac

-Computer Science (BEng) Graduate at the **University of York** 2:1, heading into ML engineering and data roles.
-Previously a data engineering intern at **Siemens Mobility** — ETL pipelines for messy real-world data.
+I have just graduated from the **University of York** with a degree in Computer Science (BEng), during the course of my degree I have completed an internship at **Siemens Mobility**  working within the Digital Innovations team, my work correlated most closely to data engineering — ETL pipelines for messy real-world data.

 Currently Newcastle-based.